Why Do You Need A Furnace Tune-Up?

 1. Inspect your home’s air filter

 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
-Filthy air filters can cause a number of comfort problems for homeowners, including:
+Dirty air filters can mean a host of comfort issues for homeowners, including:

 2. Double check your thermostat.

-• If you can’t remember the last time you changed your thermostat’s battery, now is the perfect time to do so.
+- If you can’t remember the last time you replaced your thermostat’s battery, now is the perfect time to do it.

-• When first switching over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating properly and heating your home’s air.
+- When first going over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating properly and heating your home’s air.

 3. Open up your air vents.

-There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
-Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can result in broken blower motors, mold or mildew in your air ducts, damage to the compressor, a cracked heat exchanger, and other problems.
+There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being used.
+Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can cause busted blower motors, mold or mildew in your air ducts, damage to the compressor, a cracked heat exchanger, and other problems.

-• Full inspection.
+- Full inspection.
 The service should include a full visual and point inspection to check all the working parts of your furnace and duct system.
-An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.
+A qualified technician should be able to let you know if your equipment or individual parts are showing signs of wear during this review.

-• Lubrication.
-Mechanical equipment needs lubrication to reduce friction between the functioning parts.
-Your equipment tune-up should include a complete lubrication.
+- Lubrication.
+Mechanical equipment needs lubrication to eliminate friction between the functioning parts.
+Your system tune-up should include a complete lubrication.

-• Pilot and gas pressure regulating.
-As part of your tune-up, corrections may be made to the pilot and gas pressure when needed to reestablish these elements to OEM specifications.
+- Pilot and gas pressure adjustment.
+As part of your tune-up, changes may be made to the pilot and gas pressure when needed to reestablish these elements to the designed specifications.

-• Filter replacement.
-A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
-Many furnace filters need to be changed at least every 90 days, which can improve efficiency and prevent operational problems.
+- Filter replacement.
+A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
+Most furnace filters need to be replaced at least every 90 days, which can enhance efficiency and prevent operational complications.

-• Written assessment.
-Quality HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the coming year.
-This insightful information can help you determine the current condition of your furnace and outline ways to lower your energy bills.
+- Written assessment.
+Credible HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the coming year.
+This valuable information can help you figure out the current condition of your furnace and outline ways to lower your energy bills.

 4. Is the Furnace Getting Electricity?

-Change the thermostat to “on” from “auto” to force the fan to operate.
-If the fan turns on, power is working correctly, but if it doesn’t, your furnace could be lacking power.
+Change the thermostat to “on” from “auto” to force the fan to turn on.
+If the fan comes on, power is working right, but if it doesn’t, your furnace could be lacking power.

-All furnaces have a power switch (similar to a light switch) either on the furnace or on a wall close by.
+Every furnace includes a power switch (similar to a light switch) either on the furnace or on a nearby wall.
 Flip the switch and wait a couple of minutes to see if it helps to turn the furnace on.
-Also make sure all access panels and doors on the furnace are completely closed.
+Also check to see if all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage

-High-efficiency furnaces can drain off several gallons of water every day.
-If the drain lines aren’t clear and open, the furnace will shut down.
+High-efficiency furnaces can drain off several gallons of water each day.
+If the drain lines are clogged with dirt and debris, the furnace will shut down.

-If you have a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
-Be sure the space doesn’t have leaves, animal nests, or snow/ice.
+If your home has a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Make sure the area is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?